 - If you are a business owner and concern about the data privacy of your clients.

-- Website needs the best of the best hosting, and you do not want to compromise.
+- A website needs the best of the best hosting, and you do not want to compromise.

-- Your site has some special requirement that can only be quenched with dedicated hosting.
+- Your site has some special requirements that can only be quenched with dedicated hosting.